jdabtieu/Waterloo-Adjustment-Factors-2023/README.md

 # Waterloo Adjustment Factors

+**A FIPPA request for the 2023 and 2024 adjustment factors (2023/24 and 2024/25 admission cycles) has been made.
+A response is expected by March 2025.**

 This repository contains the adjustment factors from 2016-2022, used for the 2016/17-2022/23 admissions cycles.
 The adjustment factors are used for Engineering admissions at Waterloo only.

 ## Where are the latest adjustment factors?